jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en.md

 {{< img "pio-new_terminal-alexa_intro.en.png" "PlatformIO CLI terminal in VS Code" "1 - Open PIO menu, 2 - Open a new PIO Terminal, 3 - Verify that you have a 'PlatformIO CLI' terminal session">}}

 ## Download and Install the AWS CLI
 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 You can control multiple AWS services from the command line and automate them through scripts with just one tool .
 To configure the AWS CLI, you first need to have an AWS account.

-Please [sign in to AWS console](https://console.aws.amazon.com/console/home) or [create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) before proceeding.
+* If you do not have a personal AWS account, please [sign in to AWS console](https://console.aws.amazon.com/console/home) or [create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) before proceeding.
+* Once complete, expand the appropriate operating system from the following list and complete the instructions to install the AWS CLI:

 {{%expand "Ubuntu Linux v18.0+ (64-bit)" %}}
 Issue the following commands to download and install the latest AWS CLI version 2 for 64-bit Linux: